sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 One way of doing this uses 3 lines, with the first one being a wired-OR line representing the *bus request* line, the second one being another wired-OR line called *busy*, which is asserted by the current bus master.

-And the third line is a daisy chained line that's tied to the power supply and is used as the bus arbiter
+And the third line is a daisy-chained line that's tied to the power supply and is used as the bus arbiter

 <img class="mx-auto w-3/4" src="./images/day_08/fig10.png" alt="Distributed Arbitration">